tonethar/IGME-330-Master/notes/node-and-web-services-1.md

 - There isn't too much more to do with this example right now, as this web service has but one entry point (i.e. it does 1 thing and accepts no additional parameters)
 - But once you have finished this series, come back to this example and:
   - use `npm init -y` to create a **package.json** file
-  - using what you learn in Part II as a guide, make this script an executable command named `get-joke`
+  - using what you learn in Chapter II as a guide, make this script an executable command named `get-joke`